 a) Need for a Causal Approach to Functionality

 The purpose of the unicist ontology was to provide a scientific method to understand what things are based on how and why they work.
-Traditional ontologies often reside in the realm of philosophy or metaphysics.
 The unicist ontology solves this by:

 - Describing the functionality of entities,